Redocly/redocly-cli/__tests__/bundle/info-description-override/test.md

-This is a test API definition.
+This is a test API description.

 # Heading test